 Different flooring for each room in the house

 In feng shui, the flooring represents the foundation of the house, this is why it has to have a sense of solid continuity.
-When each room has different flooring, the energetic foundation of the house looses its strength and continuity.
+When each room has different flooring, the energetic foundation of the house loses its strength and continuity.
 Even though visually a house with various flooring can look very interesting, feng shui-wise it is considered a decorating mistake.

 Note this does not apply to busy areas such as the kitchen and the bathroom.